awslabs/ec2-spot-labs/workshops/running-amazon-ec2-workloads-at-scale/README.md

 An AWS Cloud9 environment was launched as a part of the CloudFormation stack (you may have noticed a second CloudFormation stack created by Cloud9).
 You'll be using this Cloud9 environment to execute the steps in the workshop.

-1. Find the name of the AWS Cloud9 environment that was launched as a part of the CloudFormation stack outputs.
+1. Find the name of the AWS Cloud9 environment by checking the value of **cloud9Environment** in the CloudFormation stack outputs.

 1. Sign in to the AWS Cloud9 console at [https://console.aws.amazon.com/cloud9/](https://console.aws.amazon.com/cloud9/).